NATIVE PLANT LIST 2023

 Eryngium yuccifolium "Rattlesnake Master' for a dry sunny site.
 Unique flowers that add interest to your native landscape.

-Eupatorium coelestinum Wild Ageraatum is tolerant of most soils in sun.
+Eupatorium coelestinum (now called Conoclinium) Wild Ageratum is tolerant of most soils in sun.
 Fluffy blue flowers in late summer.
 Important for butterflies.
 Self-seeder.

 Panicum 'Shenandoah' Red color on leaves in late summer to fall when in full sun.

-Schizacharium 'Standing Ovation' is a great Little Bluestem that stands straight to about 3' tall, shows red color in leaves.
+Schizacharium 'Standing Ovation' is a great Little Bluestem that stands straight to about 3' tall, shows red color.

-Heuchera 'Autumn Bride' strong plant with large white flowers.
+Heuchera 'Autumn Bride' Beautiful strong plant with large white flowers.

 Heliopsis helianthoides False sunflower is a mainstay for pollinators.
 Birds eat the seeds.